-Cyclopharm is currently seeking to register Ultralute[TM], in Europe, as a medical device to support better acceptance of this new first in class technology.
+Cyclopharm is currently progressing the registration of Ultralute[TM] in Europe as a medical device to support better acceptance of this new first in class technology.
 Changes to Medical Device Regulations in the European Union (EU) required recertification of existing medical devices against more onerous standards.
-This process has dramatically slowed the introduction of new products into the EU with the result that the registration of Ultralute[TM] in Europe was not completed in 2022, and consequently there were no revenues from the sale of Ultralute[TM].
+This process has dramatically slowed the introduction of new products into the EU with the result that the registration of Ultralute[TM] in Europe was not completed in 2023, and consequently there were no revenues from the sale of Ultralute[TM].

-Cyclopharm is engaging regulatory partners in Europe to progress this initiative.
-Further details are set out on page 17 of the Managing Director's Review.
+Cyclopharm is engaging regulatory partners both in Australia and in Europe to progress this initiative.